aleph2c/miros/docs/_sources/zero_to_one.rst.txt

   python3 --version

-To install miros, use pip (included in Python 3.5 or greater), in your terminal
+To install miros, use pip (included in Python 3.5 or greater).
+For this example I will install it in a virtual environment.
-type:

 .. code-block:: bash

-  python3 -m venv
+  python3 -m venv venv
   . ./venv/bin/activate
   pip install miros